wyang-pisrc/ra-mdp/engagement_scoring/Test-Instruction.md

 ## ra_launch Frontend Tesing
+1. check the file is sync with ra_launch `engagement_scoring/Frontend/bayesianMetrics-dev.js`
-1. run `piSightMain()` in the brower console under rockwell website.
+2. run `piSightMain()` in the brower console under rockwell website.
 It should show the current user probablity profiles and page profiles.

 ## TODO
-1. add akamai no-cache header
 2. add skip curl SSL credential verification
-3. add stage env into curl post request
 3. add edge case examination -> stable
 4. add the calculation result into cookie
 5. find two or more different prediction result that make sense

+### Done
+3. config the ra-content-score-user in stage properly
+3. add stage env into curl post request
+1. add akamai no-cache header